-Monday's fatal bus crash in the German state of Bavaria is the latest in a series of horrific bus accidents in Europe.
+Thursday's fatal crash in Madeira is the latest in a series of horrific bus accidents in Europe.
 DW looks at how safe bus travel really is.

-If you are feeling concerned about traveling by bus after hearing about Monday's crash in southern Germany, according to statistics you shouldn't be.
+If you are feeling concerned about traveling by bus after hearing about Thursday's crash on the Portuguese island of Madeira, according to statistics you shouldn't be.
 Although terrible crashes are widely reported in the media when they happen, far fewer people are killed in bus accidents than in car accidents.

-According to the World Health Organization, about 84,500 people were killed on roads in Europe in 2015.
+In 2015, the World Health Organization reported that 84,500 people were killed on roads in Europe.
 Of this figure, about 20,000 European buses and coaches were involved in crashes, with 30,000 people injured, and 150 people killed.
 There are strict regulations regarding road safety in Europe but they could be open to manipulation or misuse, if a bus driver or transport operator is negligent.

 Here are some facts about bus safety in Europe:

 Since 2005 it has been compulsory for drivers and passengers in tourist buses to wear seat belts.
 It is also a requirement in the EU that there be specially adapted seat belts for younger children.
 However, it is up to the driver to enforce this rule, which some believe does not go far enough.
 Yet in some serious accidents, such as the 2012 crash in Switzerland that killed 28 people, including 22 children, investigators came to the conclusion that seat belts were of little help.
 CCTV footage of the bus in Switzerland showed that the children were complying with regulations.
 But the violence of the impact meant that seat belts offered little protection.